subs0/micro/README.md

 ### Preserve Namespace

-Once a module has been `modulate`d or `namespaced`, it can no longer be `modulate`d.
+Once a module has been `modulate`d or `namespaced`, it can not be `modulate`d again.
 This is because those functions reconfigure the object to be [Terraform-compliant JSON] and - thus - are no longer amenable to the `my?.` access pattern, which enables references to be shared within the module.

-In order to share resources that are manipulated within a module, you must use a special syntax to prevent them from being namespaced within.
+In order to share resources that are manipulated within a module but passed in from outside of it, you must use a special syntax to prevent them from being namespaced within.
 This is done with the `<--` arrow syntax.

 Let's extrapolate on the **Basic Example**, so that we _aren't_ creating a separate SNS topic for every lambda we create and, _instead_, share a topic